pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

         ssh_username='your PythonAnywhere username', ssh_password='the password you use to log in to the PythonAnywhere website', remote_bind_address=('your PythonAnywhere database hostname, eg. yourusername.mysql.pythonanywhere-services.com', 3306)
     ) as tunnel:
-        connection = mysql.connector.connect(
+        connection = MySQLdb.connect(
-            user='your PythonAnywhere username', password='your PythonAnywhere database password', host='127.0.0.1', port=tunnel.local_bind_port,
+            user='your PythonAnywhere username',
+            passwd='your PythonAnywhere database password',
+            host='127.0.0.1', port=tunnel.local_bind_port,
-            database='your database name, eg yourusername$mydatabase',
+            db='your database name, eg yourusername$mydatabase',
         )
         # Do stuff
         connection.close()

-This example uses the `mysql-connector` library, but you can use any MySQL library you like.
+This example uses [the `MySQLdb` library](https://mysqlclient.readthedocs.io/index.html), but you can use any MySQL library you like.

 If you have trouble with the SSH Tunnel connection, the project provides a